sebastien/dotenv/README.md

 - `dotenv-manage -l|--list PROFILE?` ― outputs the list of files managed by the given profile, or the active profile by default.

+- `dotenv-manage -u|--update` ― updates the files managed by the active profile.

 ### Apply Templates